will-kitch06/Simple-trading-strategies/README.md

 # Simple-trading-strategies
-uusing simple signals like crossing moving averages or z scores to generate a profit, usually doing worse than holding.
+using simple signals like crossing moving averages or z scores to generate a profit, usually doing worse than holding.